jhuelgam/jhuelgam/README.md

 I worked as scientist [here] https://www.nochedelasestrellas.org.mx/docs/int/china/2014/cartel/cartel6.pdf
 --->
 I hold a B.Sc. in Physics at the Faculty of Sciences, UNAM.
-I modeled an optical response of gold prolate metallic nanoparticles, implementing a Fortran code from NASA.
+I modeled an optical response of gold prolate nanoparticles, implementing a Fortran code from NASA.
 The Localized Surface Plasmon Resonance (LSPR) is an attractive characteristic of metal nanoparticles which is a collective oscillation of conduction band electrons.
 The plasmon frequency is given by: